Reading time: ( words)

 Travelers ask themselves all of these questions with the sole intention of answering one, fundamental question: how do I make the most out of the limited time I have in X destination?

-Such a question is even more imperative when it comes to a place that’s as unique, isolated and vast as the Galapagos Islands.
+Such a question is even more of an imperative when it comes to a place that’s as unique, isolated and vast as the Galapagos Islands.
 In the case of Galapagos cruises, that same fundamental question often takes on the following form:

 Which is the best Galapagos cruise package?

 And the answer to that question is not as easy as one might think, for there is no single “one Galapagos package to rule them all,” so to speak.
 What it all comes down to is your interests and preferences.
 And that’s why we’re here to help you out with this blog that consists of a Step by Step Guide to Choosing the Best Galapagos Cruise Package.

 It might not seem like it to everyone, but the Galapagos Islands are actually quite big.
 The archipelago is home to a grand total of 19 islands and dozens of islets.
 Due to its volcanic nature, the Galapagos Islands are also in a constant state of expansion, meaning new islands may very well be forming as you read this blog!

-The Galapagos Islands are spread out over an area of 45,000 square kilometers (17,000 square miles) of Pacific Ocean and are located 906 kilometers (563 miles) off the coast of Ecuador.
+The Galapagos Islands are spread out over an area of 45,000 square kilometers (17,000 square miles) on the Pacific Ocean and are located 906 kilometers (563 miles) off the coast of Ecuador.
 Only around 18% of this area is actual land.